Bruce Willis: Personal life

 Willis's acting role models are Gary Cooper, Robert De Niro, Steve McQueen, and John Wayne.
 He is left-handed.
 He resides in the Brentwood neighborhood of Los Angeles with his family.

-At the premiere for the film Stakeout, Willis met actress Demi Moore.
-They married on November 21, 1987, and had three daughters, including Rumer, who was born in August 1988.
+On November 21, 1987, Willis married Demi Moore at the Golden Nugget Las Vegas.
+On December 20, the couple held a second reception for about 450 guests on a soundstage at Warner Bros.
+Studios Burbank.
+They have three daughters: Rumer (b.
+1988), Scout (b.
+1991), and Tallulah (b.
+1994).
 Willis and Moore announced their separation on June 24, 1998.
 They filed for divorce on October 18, 2000, and the divorce was finalized later that day.
 Regarding the divorce, Willis stated, "I felt I had failed as a father and a husband by not being able to make it work."
 He credited actor Will Smith for helping him cope with the situation.
 He has maintained a close friendship with both Moore and her subsequent husband, actor Ashton Kutcher, and attended their wedding.

 Willis was engaged to actress Brooke Burns until they broke up in 2004 after ten months together.
 He married model Emma Heming in Turks and Caicos on March 21, 2009; guests included his three daughters, as well as Moore and Kutcher.
 The ceremony was not legally binding, so the couple wed again in a civil ceremony in Beverly Hills six days later.
 The couple has two daughters, one born in 2012 and another born in 2014.